awsdocs/aws-doc-sdk-examples/dotnetv3/Glue/README.md

-# AWS Auto Scaling code examples for the AWS SDK for .NET v3
+# AWS Glue code examples for the AWS SDK for .NET v3

 ## Overview

 Examples in this folder show how to use AWS Glue with the AWS SDK for .NET.

+AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
+AWS Glue provides all the capabilities needed for data integration so that you can start analyzing your data and putting it to use in minutes instead of months.

 ## ⚠️ Important